tarekziade/blog/entries/ner-on-web.rst

 without hitting a context size limit, by infering sentence by sentence.
 This means NER is a great target for small specialized models.

-The Hugging Face Hub has tons of models for this, the most popular one is `distilbert-base-NER <https://huggingface.co/dslim/distilbert-base-NER>`_.
+The Hugging Face Hub has tons of models for this, the most popular one is `bert-base-NER <https://huggingface.co/dslim/bert-base-NER>`_.
 Another model from dslim that I have found that is doing an excellent job is `distilbert-NER <https://huggingface.co/dslim/distilbert-NER>`_ which is a fined-tuned version of DistilBERT.
 The model weights 66M params, and once quantized, the weight file is down to 65MiB, which is quite small.

 I've pushed an ONNX version at https://huggingface.co/tarekziade/distilbert-NER for my experiments with `Transformers.js <https://huggingface.co/docs/transformers.js/index>`_.